PINTO0309/PINTO_model_zoo/460_RT-DETRv2-Wholebody25/README.md

   - Demonstration of models with built-in post-processing (Float32/Float16)
   - `score_threshold` is a very rough value set for testing purposes, so feel free to adjust it to your liking.
 The default threshold is probably too low.
-  - If we resize the image input to the model to `640x640` to maintain its aspect ratio, and then perform inference, it is likely that the accuracy will be even higher than it is now.

     ```
     usage:
       demo_rtdetrv2_onnx_wholebody25.py \